MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 In addition, we will use the [`DumpMachine`](xref:microsoft.quantum.diagnostics.dumpmachine) function to observe how the simulated wavefunction of our three qubit system evolves across the operation.

 To create a your Q# project, follow these [instructions](xref:microsoft.quantum.howto.createproject), and create a Q# file entitled `Operations.qs`.
-We will walk you through the components of the file step-by-step, and the code is available as a full block below.
+We will walk you through the components of the file step-by-step, but the code is also available as a full block below.

 ### Namespaces to access other Q# operations
 Inside the file, we first define the namespace `Quantum.Operations` which will be accessed/imported by the classical host.